Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 Let $\euscr{P}(\R^d)$ denote the set of probability measures over $\R^d$ and for any $\pi\in \Pset(\R^d)$ let $\hat{\pi}$ denote its characteristic function, i.e. $\hat{\pi}(\mb z)=\int\nolimits_{\R^d}e^{i\mb z\cdot\mb x}\pi(d\mb x)$.
-Let $H\subset\euscr{P}(\R^d)$ be the set of all probability measures $\nu$ such that and let $\mathcal{S}\subset \euscr{P}(\R^d)$ be the set of all probability distributions concentrated on $d$-dimensional sphere, i.e. $\sigma\in \mathcal{S}$ whenever $\sigma(\mathbb{S}^{d-1})=1$.
+Let $H\subset\euscr{P}(\R^d)$ be the set of all probability measures $\nu$ such that and let $\mc S\subset \euscr{P}(\R^d)$ be the set of all probability distributions concentrated on $d$-dimensional sphere, i.e. $\sigma\in \mc S$ whenever $\sigma(\mathbb{S}^{d-1})=1$.
 Note that $\mc S\subset H$.
-For a random vector $\mb X\in \R^d$ let $\mc L(\mb X)\in \Pset(\R^d)$ denote its probability distribution.
+For a random vector $\mb X\in \R^d$, let $\mc L(\mb X)\in \Pset(\R^d)$ denote its probability distribution.

-We also denote $ID(\R^d)\subset \Pset(\R^d)$ the set of all infinitely divisible distributions.
-Recall that for any $\varrho\in ID(\R^d)$ the characteristic function of $\varrho$ is given by the L\'evy-Khintchine formula
+We also denote $ID(\R^d)\subset \Pset(\R^d)$, the set of all infinitely divisible distributions.
+Recall that for any $\varrho\in ID(\R^d)$, the characteristic function of $\varrho$ is given by the L\'evy-Khintchine formula

-where $\mb a \in \R^d$, $A\in \mc M$ is a symmetric non-negative definite matrix and $\ell$ is the L\'evy measure on $\R^d$ satisfying $\ell(\{0\})=0$ and $\int_{\Rd}(1\wedge |\mb x|^2)\ell(d\mb x)<\infty$; the triplet $(\mb a, A, \ell)$ is the characteristic triplet of the distribution $\varrho$, see \cite{sato1999levy} for more details.
+where $\mb a \in \R^d$, $A\in \mc M$ is a symmetric non-negative definite matrix and $\ell$ is the L\'evy measure on $\R^d$ satisfying $\ell(\{\mb 0\})=0$ and $\int_{\Rd}(1\wedge |\mb x|^2)\ell(d\mb x)<\infty$; the triplet $(\mb a, A, \ell)$ is the characteristic triplet of the distribution $\varrho$, see \cite{sato1999levy} for more details.

-Let us present the definition of the multidimensional Dickman distribution, which was introduced in \cite{bhattacharjee2020convergence}. \begin{definition}[Multidimensional Dickman distribution] We call the distribution $\mbb D_{\theta,\sigma}=\mc L(\mb D)$ of the random vector $\mb D=\mb D_\theta^{(\sigma)}$ a multidimensional Dickman distribution if $\mb D$ satisfies the distributional equation
+Let us recall the definition of the multidimensional Dickman distribution as introduced in \cite{bhattacharjee2020convergence}. \begin{definition}[Multidimensional Dickman distribution] We call the distribution $\mbb D_{\theta,\sigma}=\mc L(\mb D)$ of the random vector $\mb D=\mb D_\theta^{(\sigma)}$ a multidimensional Dickman distribution if $\mb D$ satisfies the distributional equation

 where $\theta>0$, $\mb D \overset{d}{=}\mb D'$, $U$ has the uniform distribution on $[0,1]$, $\mc L(\mathbf{V})=\sigma \in \mc S$, and the random elements $U, \mb V, \mb D'$ are mutually independent. \end{definition}